awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)

 **[Step 1: Create a Policy to Enforce MFA Sign\-In](#tutorial_mfa_step1)**
 Create a customer managed policy that prohibits all actions ***except*** the few IAM API operations that enable changing credentials and managing MFA devices\.
+Note that MFA permissions are the same for all MFA devices that AWS supports\.

 **[Step 2: Attach Policies to Your Test Group](#tutorial_mfa_step2)**
 Create a group whose members have full access to all Amazon EC2 actions if they sign in with MFA\.
 To create such a group, you attach both the AWS managed policy called `AmazonEC2FullAccess` and the customer managed policy you created in the first step\.